mikewesthad/p5-bbox-aligned-text/README.md

 A JavaScript module for positioning [p5.js](//p5js.org/) text based on its bounding box.
 If you are looking to go just straight to the API documentation, you'll want to start here: [BboxAlignedText](//mikewesthad.com/p5-bbox-aligned-text/docs/BboxAlignedText.html).

-(Note: if you are viewing this on GitHub, you might want to check out the HTML documentation [here](//mikewesthad.com/p5-bbox-aligned-text/docs/).)
+(Note: if you are viewing this on GitHub or NPM, you might want to check out the HTML documentation [here](//mikewesthad.com/p5-bbox-aligned-text/docs/).)

 ## Introduction